What is a residency?

 During the residency, students and faculty attend workshops, lectures, conferences, panel discussions, and readings.
 Workshops typically fill half the day.
 The other half is taken up with lectures; panel discussions; faculty, student, or guest readings; or other curriculum-related events.
 Students are expected to attend morning, afternoon, and evening sessions.
 The workshops are small, no more than twelve students directed by two faculty members or about six students with one faculty member.
 Most Workshops focus on a particular genre; occasionally a cross-genre Workshop includes student work from two areas of concentration.
 At the residency students have the opportunity to experiment in other modes of writing to gain an even broader appreciation of the uses of language and forms.

 Lectures, given by faculty members and guest speakers from the writing or publishing community, focus on the craft of writing, a particular writer or work, or the world of publishing.
 Some sessions offer the opportunity to do writing exercises.
-The student plans, in consultation with his or her faculty mentor, the course of study for the at-home portion of the semester, which includes original writing and a reading list of books about which the students write critical commentary.
+The student plans, in consultation with his or her faculty mentor, the course of study for the independent study or at-home portion of the semester, which includes original writing and a reading list of books about which the students write critical commentary.
 Residencies incorporate an editing/publishing component.
 The students submit evaluations and reports on workshops, lectures, panel discussions, readings, and other residency activities.

 Click to see an abbreviated (students names have been removed) MFA Residency Schedule from a recent residency.
 Click to see faculty and guest residency lecture descriptions (graduating student lectures have been removed).